ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 > LAST UPDATED ON FEBRUARY 8, 2024.

+This repository would not be possible without the existence of the Gamefaqs website and its video game database (Thank you very much for your work!).

-#### Disclaimer:
+##### Disclaimer:

-*This work is the sole product of my own efforts and does not have any affiliation with or endorsement from Gamefaqs or its staff members.*
+##### *This work is the sole product of my own efforts and does not have any affiliation with or endorsement from Gamefaqs or its staff members.*

-*Any opinions expressed by me and any files and hyperlinks provided in this repository are of my responsibility and perhaps may not necessarily reflect the interests of Gamefaqs or its staff.*
+##### *Any opinions expressed by me and any files and hyperlinks provided in this repository are of my responsibility and perhaps may not necessarily reflect the interests of Gamefaqs or its staff.*
+##### *This work has been proven not to violate Gamefaqs rules for the use of web crawlers.*

 ## Console Systems